HugoHsieh/Investigating-Ability-of-LLM-in-Mitigating-Biases/README.md

 •	Explored LLMs by examining stereotypes of LLM-generated corpora under various experimental settings to assess LLMs’ abilities in mitigating biases

-This is an ongoing project.
-Please see Proposal.pdf for more details about our initial thoughts.
-The final report would be uploaded here by late May.
+Please see Report.pdf for more details about our works.